 Do your research when it comes to your character’s native language.
 If it does gender nouns, make sure that anything you include of this language in your writing is accurate.
 The same goes for grammatical differences and sentence structure.
 One simple way to guarantee this is to consider that…

 Writing bilingual characters, especially if you are including some of their native language, can be a challenge.
 A good way to take away the anxiety of ‘Oh my God, did I write this right?’ is to have a native speaker of your chosen language read through the passages you included.

 While you’re at it, also ask them questions about their culture, habits, and experiences as a bilingual person.
 There will be nuances to each person’s feedback, so reaching out to a few people is always a good idea.
 Social media makes this incredibly easy to do.

 Google Translate is not

 Please, please, do not rely on Google Translate to translate things (especially full sentences) into a language you are not fluent in.
 Different languages have varying grammar rules and sentence structures, so there is a high chance you will include errors in your novel.
 Not to mention idioms/expressions that just don’t have a literal translation.
 If you have nowhere else to go you can use it as a starting point/placeholder, but do try to have it checked by a native speaker before publication!

 Sofia Matias is a professional writer, editor and proofreader.
-She specialises in working with independent authors of Young Adult and genre fiction, arts and humanities students, businesses, publishers and publications.
+She specialises in working with independent authors of Young Adult and genre fiction, publishers and publications.
 She is an Intermediate Member of the Chartered Institute of Editing and Proofreading (CIEP).
 Learn more about her and her services on her website and connect via Twitter, LinkedIn, Facebook or Instagram.